Modeling and Decoupling Systemic Risk: Introduction

 \section{Introduction}

 Systemic risk refers to the risk of collapse of an entire complex system due to the actions taken by the individual component entities or agents that comprise the system.
 Systemic risk may occur in almost every area, for example, financial crisis, flooding, forest fire, earthquake, market crash, economic crisis, global disease pandemic (like COVID-19), among many others (see \cite{zhang2020studying, Zhang2021rejoinder}).
-Typically, a system contains a number of risk sources, and once one collapses, the whole system might collapse.
-The risks from different sources coexist and compete to win out and affect its parasitized system.
+Typically, a system contains a number of risk sources, and once one comes first to collapse, the whole system is affected immediately, i.e., the risk sources are competing.
 When a disaster event (systemic risk) occurs, it may not be known what causes the event, i.e., its risk source.
-In such a scenario, it is of significance to decompose systemic risk into competing risks.
+In such a scenario, it is of significance to decompose systemic risk into competing risks for learning risk patterns and better risk management.

 Internal risk refers to the risk from shocks that are generated and amplified within the system.
 It stands in contrast to external risk, which relates to shocks that arrive from outside the system.
 Many systems (e.g., social, political, geopolitical, economic, financial, market, regional, global, environmental, transportation, epidemiological, material, chemical, and physical systems) are subject to both types of risk.
 For instance, the cargo ship MV Ever Given stuck in the Suez Canal on March 26, 2021, faced two major sources of risk.
 One is its internal operation errors corresponded to internal risk, and the other is strong winds and weather factors contributed to external risk.
 For more examples of risk decoupling, we refer the readers to \cite{danielsson2003endogenous}.